BradleyCodeU/bradleycodeu.github.io/_gdad/js/JsThreePrompts/instructions.md

 ### If you have already completed 1 or more Computer Science classes...

 Add three MORE prompts that are trivia questions.
+You should have a total of 6 prompts.
 If the answer to the first trivia question (for example, "What is the capital of Ohio?") is equal to the correct answer ("Columbus"), then create an alert that says "Correct!"
-Do the same for the next two trivia questions.
+Do the same for the following trivia questions.